creador/TiLive/README.md

 that can be used for remote server connections.)

-What you can do with TiShadow
+What you can do with TiLive
 =============================

 Full Application Deployment